Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 Type 1 forehead reduction describes a specific technique to reduce brow bossing (brow protrusion).
-This type of procedure is commonly performed for transgender women, however it is also done for cisgender women and cisgender men who are dissatisfied with the appearance of their forehead.
+This type of Brow Bone Reduction is commonly performed for transgender women, however it is also done for cisgender women and cisgender men who are dissatisfied with the appearance of their forehead.
+It is performed as part of Forehead Feminization, which is a smaller portion of Facial Feminization Surgery.

 The term “type 1” comes from research performed by Dr. Douglas Ousterhout.
 In his research, he noticed there were three types of foreheads he encountered when performing modifications of frontal bossing.
 A type 1 forehead is one where the brow bossing can be addressed with burring alone.
 A type 2 forehead is one where the brow bossing was addressed by burring the bone low on the forehead and augmenting the upper forehead using artificial material to improve the transition.
 A type 3 forehead is one where the brow bossing needs to be addressed by making cuts in the forehead bone and repositioning that bone.

-How much does a type 1 forehead reduction cost?
+How much does a type 1 forehead reconstruction cost?

 The cost of a type 1 cranioplasty depends on a few factors.
 The primary factor is whether insurance will cover the procedure.
 It may also vary depending on whether additional procedures are being performed during the same operation.
 There are also variations between surgeons.